-The Council has an opportunity to correct fundamental, structural flaws in the Rapid Rehousing Program that have harmed DC families for many years.
-We appreciate that the Mayor and DHS finally appear to recognize some of the flaws in this program and have agreed to make some of these necessary changes voluntarily.
-However, we believe

-14 DHS FY21-22 Performance Oversight Responses, Q69.

-15 Testimony of Amanda Korber, December 14, 2017: https://www.legalaiddc.org/media/699/download that the best way to create a clear structural framework for an effective Rapid Rehousing program is to pass legislation codifying these changes in law.
-Legal Aid urges the Council to take this opportunity to approve the Rapid Re-Housing Reform Amendment Act of 2022 to ensure that as many DC residents as possible benefit from these essential changes.
+The Council should take a close look at all of DHS's anti-homelessness and housing stability programs.
+Specifically, we ask that the Council ensure that the ERAP program is adequately resourced and administered to ensure it provides the maximum benefit to families in need of assistance.
+The Council also has an opportunity to correct fundamental, structural flaws in the Rapid Rehousing Program that have harmed DC families for many years.
+After many years of defending the current iteration of the Program, we appreciate that the Mayor and DHS finally appear to recognize some of the above-described flaws in this program and have agreed to make some of these necessary changes voluntarily.
+However, we believe that the best way to create a clear structural framework for an effective Rapid Rehousing program is to pass legislation codifying these changes in law.
+We do note that based on DHS' stated intent to implement some of these changes voluntarily, the estimated cost of this bill should be significantly reduced.
+Legal Aid urges the Council to take this opportunity to approve the Rapid Re-Housing Reform Amendment Act of 2023 to ensure that as many families as possible benefit from these essential changes.
+Further, to minimize the number of families who take action based on their uncertain status in the program, we also ask that the Council pass and fund this legislation during this budget cycle.

-13 DHS FY21-22 Performance Oversight Responses, Q72.